pavankakadiya/PYProject/README.md

 ---

 ## Tools and Technologies
-- Frontend: HTML and CSS with a attractive design.
+--Frontend: Developed using HTML and CSS, featuring a user-centric design.
-- Backend: Flask, a Python web framework.
+--Backend: Implemented with Flask, leveraging Python's web framework capabilities.
-- PDF Generator: FPDF, a Python library.
+--PDF Generation: Utilizes the FPDF library for creating reports.

 ---